I've heard several drugs mentioned as possible treatments for COVID-19. What are they and how do they work?

 Answer From Daniel C. DeSimone, M.D.

-There is only one approved by the U.S. Food and Drug Administration (FDA) to treat coronavirus disease 2019 (COVID-19).
+There is only one product approved by the U.S. Food and Drug Administration (FDA) to treat coronavirus disease 2019 (COVID-19).
 But many medications are being tested.

 The FDA has approved an antiviral drug called remdesivir (Veklury) to treat COVID-19 in adults and children who are age 12 and older.
 Remdesivir may be prescribed for people who are hospitalized with COVID-19 and need supplemental oxygen or have a higher risk of serious illness.
 It's given through a needle in the skin (intravenously).